Fulfilment Costs Explained

 Inventory receiving costs

 Before a 3PL can start processing and fulfiling orders from your online store, they need to receive your inventory first.
 In inbound and outbound logistics, receiving refers to the acceptance and storage of incoming inventory.
 Different 3PLs charge for receiving in different ways, including per-unit, per-pallet, flat rates, or per-hour.
-At ShipBob, we charge a flat $25 fee for the first two hours of receiving and storing inventory.
+At ShipBob, we charge a flat USD $35 fee for the first two hours of receiving and storing inventory (then USD $45/hour after that).

 Inventory storage costs